 The chances of Amit surviving this second attack were minimal.
 Besides administering the proper treatment, the staff also prayed for his life and health.
 They knew who the Doctor of Doctors is and that only through His help could they save this man.
 They were thrilled when they brought him back a second time.
 But due to the attacks, they had to intubate him.
 Just six hours after this procedure, he woke up with his natural, healthy color back.
 The staff were amazed and waited for 24 hours before removing the tube, knowing they had just witnessed a miracle.

 The next day Amit was back to normal.
 He was discharged after one day of observation, and the staff knew they would have to tell his story.
-Amit's brother, a Hindu, had prayed to "this Jesus, a very good God" that he had heard about since childhood.
-He said, "This hospital has something special.
-People go to other places and they don't get well like here.
-Here people really do something for our lives."
+Amit’s brother said, “This hospital has something special.
+People go to other places and they don’t get well like here.
+Here people really do something for our lives.”